Tuesday, December 16, 2008

 Style Profile:

 Cusqueña (pronounced CUS-KEN-YA) is produced near the lost city of Machu Picchu-center of the Incas civilization in the Peruvian Andes.
-It is made with pure glacial mountain water from a source at 18,000 feet in the
+It is made with pure glacial mountain water from a source at 18,000 feet in the Andes and is the only Latin beer brewed to the German purity laws of 1516.

 Within the style of Fruit Beer, components such as hops and malt may be intentionally subdued to allow the fruit character to dominate.
 The fruit should simply add an extra complexity and should be supportive to the beer while not artificial, but not be so prominent as to unbalance the final result.
 Remember that adding fruit should generally add flavor not sweetness to fruit beers.
 Kudos to Sam Calagione and his extreme style at Dogfish Head Brewery for creating his off-centered ales; always a treat.